lym20030214-prog/CCPX-5199-Final_Project/README.md

 ### Takeaway

-Girls in this sample outperform boys in math on average, and they are more vulnerable to the academic cost of depression.
-Beneath the achievement gap that favors girls sits a steeper psychological cost: when depression severity is high enough (above ≈ 1.74 on the 0–3 scale), the female advantage disappears in this small subgroup, though that reversal is not statistically reliable.
-The pattern motivates further research into gender-specific protective and vulnerability factors that the depression-only model does not capture.
+Girls in this sample score higher in math than boys on average.
+This female advantage is consistent across most of the sample.
+However, depression does not affect both genders equally.
+Girls show a steeper drop in math performance as depression severity increases.
+This means depression is more academically costly for girls than for boys.
+When depression is mild to moderate, girls still outperform boys.
+But when depression is severe (above approximately 1.74 on the 0–3 scale) the female advantage disappears.
+In this high-severity subgroup, boys and girls perform similarly.
+This reversal is based on a small number of participants, so it is not statistically reliable and should be interpreted with caution.
+The pattern raises an important question that why are girls more vulnerable to the academic effects of depression?
+One possibility is that boys and girls have different psychological risk and protective factors that influence how depression translates into academic outcomes.
+A model that only looks at depression severity cannot answer this question.
+Future research should examine gender-specific factors that may explain why the same level of depression has a larger academic impact on girls than on boys.

 ## 6. Citation